Where Not to Store your Guitar and Other Stringed Musical Instruments

 Every time you store your guitar, you should think about its well-being, and your instrument will last decades longer with its full tonal and performance potential.

 Don’t make the mistake of losing your valuable and possibly irreplaceable instrument by storing it incorrectly.
-When it comes to long-term storage, it’s advisable to pay a little more for a climate-controlled storage unit.
+When it comes to long-term storage, it’s advisable to pay a little more for a climate-controlled storage unit at Metro Self Storage.